krasimir/react-in-patterns/patterns/flux/README.md

 > [Source code](https://github.com/krasimir/fluxiny)

-*The Flux implementation discussed in this article is available here [github.com/krasimir/fluxiny](https://github.com/krasimir/fluxiny).
+*The Flux implementation discussed in this section is available here [github.com/krasimir/fluxiny](https://github.com/krasimir/fluxiny).
 Feel free to use it in a browser [directly](https://github.com/krasimir/fluxiny/tree/master/lib) or as a [npm dependency](https://www.npmjs.com/package/fluxiny).*

 I'm obsessed by making my code simpler.
 I didn't say *smaller* because having less code doesn't mean that is simple and easy to work with.
 I believe that big part of the problems in the software industry come from the unnecessary complexity.
 Complexity which is a result of our own abstractions.
 You know, we (the programmers) like to abstract.
 We like placing things in black boxes and hope that these boxes work together.